 (iii) substantially limits the agency's capacity to provide care is $500 - $750.

-(D) As provided in subsection (e) of this section, a Severity Level B violation is a violation for which DADS may assess an administrative penalty without providing an agency with an opportunity to correct the violation.
+(D) As provided in subsection (e) of this section, a Severity Level B violation is a violation for which HHSC may assess an administrative penalty without providing an agency with an opportunity to correct the violation.

-(E) DADS may assess a separate Severity Level B administrative penalty for each of the rules listed in the following table.
+(E) HHSC may assess a separate Severity Level B administrative penalty for each of the rules listed in the following table.

+Figure: 26 TAC §558.602(h)(3)(E)